ArcaneEngineer/ECS-tutorials/part3.md

 ### Interlude for Javascript afficionados

 I apologise for using the member name `prototype` here.
-You will know that this can cause confusion with the various with under-the-hood use of `[[Prototype]]`, `__proto__` etc. by Javascript. _However_, since this word accurately describes what we're doing, and is what was used in part 2, as well as the fact that diffing `part [n-1].js` with `part [n].js` is the best way to follow these tutorials, I have decided to keep the name as it is.
+You will know that this can cause confusion with the various under-the-hood uses of `[[Prototype]]`, `__proto__` etc. by Javascript.

+_However_, since this word accurately describes what we're doing, and is what was used in part 2, as well as the fact that diffing `part [n-1].js` with `part [n].js` is the best way to follow these tutorials, I have decided to keep the name as it is.
 You could use the term `blueprint` if you prefer, although I see this as more of a `class` than of an `object` prototype.

 Thanks for understanding.